RWS/studio-api-docs/apiconcepts/translationmemory/controlling_the_plugin_user_interface.md

 ```
 ***

-Translation provider plug-ins that implement a user interface for configuring settings will usually allow users to change those settings later.
-For example, users might want to change the plug-in settings while translating, as they discover that a different list file is more suitable for the text that they have selected.
-For this, the UI of Var:ProductName implements a **Settings** button, which can be enabled or disabled through your plug-in (see screenshot below).
+Translation provider plug-ins that include a configuration UI usually let users change settings later.
+For example, while translating, users might decide that a different list file better matches the text they selected.
+Var:ProductName provides a **Settings** button for this purpose, and your plug-in can enable or disable it, as shown below.

 <img style="display:block; " src="images/ProviderSettingsButton.jpg"/>

-For our sample plug-in it makes sense to enable this button and allow for any settings to be changed.
-To do this, we set the [SupportsEditing](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderWinFormsUI.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderWinFormsUI_SupportsEditing) property to return `True`:
+For this sample plug-in, it makes sense to enable the button and allow settings changes.
+To do this, set the [SupportsEditing](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderWinFormsUI.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderWinFormsUI_SupportsEditing) property to return `True`:
 # [C#](#tab/tabid-3)
 ```cs
 public bool SupportsEditing